Brainiac (story arc): Plot

 The epilogue begins with Jonathan Kent's funeral.
 Clark looks over and sees Bruce Wayne and Alfred Pennyworth standing under a tree nearby, and after a moment with Lois, he then retreat to his family barns, where he is devastated by the loss of his adoptive father.

 Recall

 The penultimate issue of the series, Action Comics #869, was recalled at the retailer level by DC Comics for cover content.
 The original cover depicted Clark and his adoptive father outside the Kent farmhouse apparently holding what may be beer.

 DC issued a statement to retailers that the issue was recalled, and that any copies featuring the original cover be destroyed.
 The next week, DC reprinted the issue featuring a cover in which the label on the bottle was changed to read, "soda pop".

+Reception

+Johns' writing and Frank's art received praise from Mayday Trippe.